1350 AD to 1370 AD, Psalm 115: Samuel Halevi.

 - The Lord, Who remembered us, will bless; He will bless the house of Israel; He will bless the house of Aaron.

-Under [2] the reign of Peter the Cruel an illustrious representative of the family Abulafia Ha Levi of Toledo, Don Samuel ben Meir Ha Levi, got high charges, and another, Abraham ibn Carçal, was doctor of the court.
+- Under [2] the reign of Peter the Cruel an illustrious representative of the family Abulafia Ha Levi of Toledo, Don Samuel ben Meir Ha Levi, got high charges, and another, Abraham ibn Carçal, was doctor of the court.
 Internal struggles in the royal family eventually compromised the Jews who had sided with Maria de Padilla, mistress of the king.
 Don Samuel chose the right camp, that of the conqueror, and obtained great benefits for him and for the other Jews of Toledo and the kingdom.
-It was, however, his great power and his influence at the court which ruined him: the king, his great protector, rose up against him, without knowing it very well why, and ordered the confiscation of his fortune, duplicates, gold and silver, and one hundred and eighty slaves.
-Thrown into prison, the powerful Jewish counselor was tortured, no doubt because his accusers wanted to extort from him the secret of his rich hiding

-places, and he died in great suffering.
-These events had no immediate repercussions on the Jews, but King Peter was soon accused of their weakness by his brother Henry of Trastamare who also desired the support of the pope.
+- These events had no immediate repercussions on the Jews, but King Peter was soon accused of their weakness by his brother Henry of Trastamare who also desired the support of the pope.
 Toledo fell and the Jewish community was punished for his loyalty to Peter Le Cruel by high taxes.
 In the end, Henry, seconded by the French troops, finally killed his brother Pierre and his faithful in 1369.
-Urban V celebrated this victory as a triumph of the papacy, expressing satisfaction for the
+Urban V celebrated this victory as a triumph of the papacy, expressing satisfaction for the disappearance of the tyrant, rebel to the Church and protector of the Jews.

-disappearance of the tyrant, rebel to the Church and protector of the Jews.
-But Henry of Trastamare preferred not to punish Jews loyal to Peter the Cruel: he even appointed Don Joseph Pichon Minister of Finance and took to advise Don Samuel Abrabanel, both of the community of Seville, which aroused jealousies and suspicions in the nobility Castilian.
+- But Henry of Trastamare preferred not to punish Jews loyal to Peter the Cruel: he even appointed Don Joseph Pichon Minister of Finance and took to advise Don Samuel Abrabanel, both of the community of Seville, which aroused jealousies and suspicions in the nobility Castilian.
 To quell the protests, the new sovereign, forced to some zeal vis-à-vis the pope, imposed the « rouelle » on the Spanish Jews and forced them to give up their Castilian names to take back their names.

 - Thanks [3] to the wisdom of his counsels, to the skill of his financial administration and to the zeal he displayed for the cause of Mary of Padilla, Samuel grew more and more in the favor of Don Pedro.
 His influence was considerable, his wealth immense, and he had at his service eighty black slaves.
 But he seems to have been able to do anything for the cause of Judaism and the future of his coreligionists.
 An inscription says, it is true, that he worked for the good of his brothers, but he did not understand what this well-being should consist of.
 While protecting the Jews against malevolence, by calling them to public office and providing them with the opportunity to get rich, he did not know how to be useful to them, like Hasdai ibn Schaprout and Samuel ibn Nagrela.
 He does not appear to be interested in science or poetry either.
 For if he had synagogues built in several cities of Castile, he did not found a single school for teaching the Talmud.